Mind-bending memes capture vibe of TCU's chaotic season - WHIZ News

 GOOD HEALTH

+Ohio State announced at the start of the second half tight end Gabe Stover, suffering from back spasms, was taken to a hospital for precautionary reasons.

-Georgia and Ohio State had players whose status had been uncertain return to be in uniform for the Peach Bowl.
+Georgia and Ohio State had players whose status had been uncertain return to be in uniform while still having more limited roles in the Peach Bowl.

 AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25